 Student Health Services-Newark is open Monday to Friday 8:30AM-4:30PM.
 It is closed nights and weekends.
 It is also closed during University-scheduled holidays.
 Health Services is also affected by the Rutgers University Newark-campus closings, class cancellations, delayed openings.

-The Student Health Services provides Medical Care and Counseling, Immunization, Women's Health, Men's Health, Laboratory, Pharmacy, Sexual Assault, and Health Education.
+The Student Health Services provides Medical Care, Immunization, Women's Health, Men's Health, Laboratory, Pharmacy, Sexual Assault, and Health Education.
 With a scheduled appoinment, students get to see the clinician of their choice, with minimal waiting and sufficient time for a medical evaluation.

 We encourage all students to make use of the health facility (please refer to our Eligibility section regarding access).
 Visit our Student Health Insurance section to learn more about the NEW and IMPROVED insurance plan.